Theory: Regarding the term "theoretical"

 Certain tests may be infeasible or technically difficult.
 As a result, theories may make predictions that have not been confirmed or proven incorrect.
 These predictions may be described informally as "theoretical".
 They can be tested later, and if they are incorrect, this may lead to revision, invalidation, or rejection of the theory.

 Mathematical

-In mathematics the use of the term theory is different, necessarily so, since mathematics contains no explanations of natural phenomena, per se, even though it may help provide insight into natural systems or be inspired by them.
-In the general sense, a mathematical theory is a branch of or topic in mathematics, such as Set theory, Number theory, Group theory, Probability theory, Game theory, Control theory, Perturbation theory, etc., such as might be appropriate for a single textbook.
+In mathematics, the term theory is used differently than its use in science – necessarily so, since mathematics contains no explanations of natural phenomena per se, even though it may help provide insight into natural systems or be inspired by them.
+In the general sense, a mathematical theory is a branch of mathematics devoted to some specific topics or methods, such as set theory, number theory, group theory, probability theory, game theory, control theory, perturbation theory, etc., such as might be appropriate for a single textbook.

-In the same sense, but more specifically, the word theory is an extensive, structured collection of theorems, organized so that the proof of each theorem only requires the theorems and axioms that preceded it (no circular proofs), occurs as early as feasible in sequence (no postponed proofs), and the whole is as succinct as possible (no redundant proofs).
-Ideally, the sequence in which the theorems are presented is as easy to understand as possible, although illuminating a branch of mathematics is the purpose of textbooks, rather than the mathematical theory they might be written to cover.
+In mathematical logic, a theory has a related but different sense: it is the collection of the theorems that can be deduced from a given set of axioms and a given set of inference rules.